 - Höfn to Fjallsarlon = 1h10 drive

-- Fjallsarlon (with its GPS coordinates) is included in my eBooks to help you easily plan your road trip:
+This location is included (with GPS coordinates, map of region and planning info) in both my travel guide eBooks that help you easily plan your Iceland road trip:

 - There is a large parking area

 - You can walk up to a viewpoint area - it is quite impressive, and you can see the glacier wall very well

 - The path down can be slippery.
 Pay attention.

 - There can be big variances in the number and size of icebergs.
 But it is always nice.
 If there are none or little icebergs you can see the details of the glacier.
 If you have many icebergs well, you have those pictures below

 - In Summer do not get too close to the big Skuas bird.
 They are protecting their nests and can dive bomb towards you if you get too close